KeenMate/phoenix-rollup-svelte/README.md

 ```

 ## How to use this

+For easier usage there is a _\_template_ folder that contains all necessary files. _\_template/lib/replace_with_project_name_web_ should be renamed to your web project or the files should be copied out of it to your web project.

 1. Create new application, for example with
 ```mix phx.new --no-webpack example-app --module ExampleApp --app example_app ```